-Sometimes, zinc supplements are used to prevent or treat a zinc deficiency.
-People who are unable to get enough zinc through their diet or who can’t properly absorb zinc may benefit from supplements.
+Sometimes, zinc supplements are used to prevent or treat a deficiency.
+People who are unable to get enough through their diet, or who can’t properly absorb it, may benefit from supplements.

-Typically, prescribed zinc supplements (like zinc sulfate) are taken by mouth, but sometimes patients receive zinc injections under the care of a healthcare professional.
-Orally zinc supplements are available in both tablet and capsule forms.
-You can also find zinc lozenges.
+Typically, prescribed zinc supplements (like zinc sulfate) are taken by mouth, but sometimes patients receive zinc injections under the care of a health care professional..

-Eating foods high in zinc is still the best way to maintain proper zinc levels, so supplements should only be used as a back up if you are unable to consume enough zinc regularly.
+Eating foods high in zinc is still the best way to maintain proper levels, so consider supplements a good “insurance plan” or boost if you are unable to consume enough regularly.